egle moccoaro: president

 veronique fortier: publications director

 Véronique, PhD in Linguistics, is a professor at the Université du Québec à Montréal in Canada.
-She is involved in both undergraduate and graduate programs in Second Language Education.
+She is involved in both undergraduate and graduate programs in Second Language Education (SLA).
 It is only in 2018 that she started working with LESLLA students and that she found her niche as a researcher and teacher trainer.
-Desiring to bridge her expertise in Instructed Second Language Acquisition with the realities of LESLLA students, she has collaborated on various research projects aimed at assisting teachers in implementing new teaching practices tailored to LESLLA learners' ways of learning (e.g., input-based tasks, presented at the LESLLA coffee break in November 2023).
+Desiring to bridge her expertise in Instructed SLA with the realities of LESLLA students, she has collaborated on various research projects aimed at assisting teachers in implementing new teaching practices tailored to LESLLA learners' ways of learning.
 Additionally, she conducted a large-scale government-funded research project that will lead to the development of a teaching framework for LESLLA learners in Quebec.
-She presented her work at the LESLLA symposium in 2019 (Pittsburgh), 2022 (Tucson), and 2023 (Barcelona).

 heather B. finn: assistant publications director

 Heather B. Finn is a professor of ESL and Linguistics at Borough of Manhattan Community College, City University of New York.
 She has a Ph.D. in TESOL and an M.A. in International Educational Development, and her work with LESLLA learners began in 2006, when she volunteered with an ESL program for survivors of torture and conducted research on how prior trauma affects English literacy acquisition.
 Her research has continued to focus on language and literacy learning among adult immigrant and refugee students, including how educational policies influence literacy teaching and learning, and she is especially interested in writing instruction for LESLLA learners.
-Heather’s recent research has been published in the Journal of Adolescent and Adult Literacy, TESOL Quarterly, and the Journal of Second Language Writing.
-In addition to her academic work, she continues to volunteer with the immigrant and refugee community in New York City as a workshop facilitator, teacher, and tutor.
+Her research has been published in the Journal of Adolescent and Adult Literacy, TESOL Quarterly, and the Journal of Second Language Writing.

 kate van roekel: treasurer